bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 - e\_1, e\_2 and r are small blinds;
-- Compress(-, d) removes some information, leaving d bits per coefficient and Decompress is such that Compress after Decompress does nothing;
+- Compress(-, d) removes some information, leaving d bits per coefficient and Decompress is an "approximate inverse" of Compress;
-- d\_u, d\_v are scheme parameters and
+- d\_u, d\_v are scheme parameters; and
 - superscript T denotes transposition, so _A^T_ is the transpose of A, see {{transpose}} and _t^T r_ is the dot product of t and r, see {{dot-prod}}.

-Distinguishing such a ciphertext and uniformly sampled (c\_1, c\_2) is an example of the full MLWER problem, see section 4.4 of {{KyberV302}}.
+Distinguishing such a ciphertext and uniformly sampled (c\_1, c\_2) is an example of the full MLWER problem, see Section 4.4 of {{KyberV302}}.

 To decrypt the ciphertext, one computes